goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 The first part of tutorial covered the basics of creating a web application using BlueBream.
 The chapter narrated in detail about the usage of ``bluebream`` paster project template to create a new project.
-Also it walked though the build process.
+This part of tutorial also walked though the process of building application using Buildout.
 Then, you have created an application container.
 Finally, a default view for application container is also created.
 The :ref:`tut2-tutorial` will expand the application with additional functionalities like sarching and changing the look and feel.

 .. raw:: html